tomasmark79/MarkWareVCMake/README.md

 ### Project Requirements

 Linux OS, VSCode, CMake, Python3, Conan2, Compilers, cmake-formatter, clang-formatter.
+To create a cross-compilation toolchain and a sysroot, you may use crosstool-ng from https://crosstool-ng.github.io.

 ### Project Documentation